shemaARAHAT/Sound-Router-extension/README.md

 ## Download & installation
 ### **Chromium browser**
-Download the latest release in the [releases section](https://github.com/alexyowl/AudioSplitter/releases) or clone the repo.
+Download the latest .zip file in the [releases section](https://github.com/alexyowl/AudioSplitter/releases) or clone the repo.

 1. Go in manage extension (chrome://extensions/).
 2. Make sure Developer mode is enabled.